 The Caves are among the finest examples of early Buddhist civilization.

-Five of the caves (9, 10, 19, 26, and 29) are chaityagrihas (prayer hall) and the rest are viharas (monastery).
+Five of the caves (9, 10, 19, 26, and 29) are chaityagrihas (prayer halls) and the rest are viharas (monasteries).

 Cave 1 is one of the largest caves and has one of the most elaborate carved façades.

-Cave 2 is best known for its feminine focus, intricate rock carvings and paint artwork.
+Cave 2 is best known for its feminine focus, intricate rock carvings, and paint artwork.
 It is full of all kinds of decorative themes such as human, animal, vegetation, and divine motifs, with many carvings dedicated to the Buddhist goddess of fertility, Hariti.

-Cave 4 houses a colossal statue of Buddha in preaching pose flanked by bodhisattvas and celestial nymphs hovering above.
+Cave 4 houses a colossal statue of Buddha in a preaching pose flanked by bodhisattvas and celestial nymphs hovering above.
 This monastery is the largest among the Ajanta caves.

 Cave 5 – is an incomplete monastery.
 Seems that the workers abandoned the work here in order to start Cave 6